IBM/cp4ba-client-onboarding-scenario/25.0.0/README.md

 1. **Starter Deployment**
    - Using an [OpenShift Job](StarterDeploymentViaJob.md) - **Recommended**
    - Using a [separate machine](StarterDeploymentSeparateMachine.md) to run the deployment from

 2. **Enterprise Deployment**

+   Refer to [this page](EnterprisePattern.md) for details or quick links below.

    1. **Deployed by Cloud Pak Deployer**
       - Using an [OpenShift Job](CloudPakDeployerViaJob.md) - **Recommended**
       - Using a [separate machine](CloudPakDeployerSeparateMachine.md) to run the deployment from
    2. **Deployed using LDAP content as defined by Rapid Deployment Scripts** ([predefined.ldif & cp4ba.ldif](https://github.com/IBM/cp4ba-rapid-deployment/blob/main/cp4ba-21-0-3/03createVMForLDAP.md)) **with a co-deployed Gitea**
+      - Using a [separate machine](RapidDeploymentLDAPandGitea.md) to run the deployment from
+   3. **Deployed using an arbitrary LDAP and co-deployed Gitea**
-      - Using a separate machine to run the deployment from
+      - Using a [separate machine](ArbitraryLDAPandGitea.md) to run the deployment from
-   3. **Deployed using an arbitrary LDAP and an external GitHub**
+   4. **Deployed using an arbitrary LDAP and an external GitHub**
-      - Using a separate machine to run the deployment from
+      - Using a [separate machine](ArbitraryLDAPExternalGitHub.md) to run the deployment from

 ## Support